Financial assistance, student grants and scholarships

 Please contact us for a chat about your options, if you have financial difficulty.
 Our Learner Services staff will be able to help you explore other funding opportunities and payment arrangements.

-Depending on your Australian Apprenticeship and your situation, you may be eligible for financial support. www.australianapprenticeships.gov.au/financial-information
+Depending on your Australian Apprenticeship and your situation, you may be eligible for financial support.
+Find out more here: https://www.australianapprenticeships.gov.au/financial-programs

 VET Student Loans

 VET Student Loans is an Australian Government loan scheme available to you if you are studying approved courses at diploma or advanced diploma level.
 View more information on VET Student Loans

 Concession card holders